microsudaqua/Microsudaqua/content/en/home/observatory.md

 weight = 30 # Order that this section will appear.

-title = "Observatory u-SudAqua"
+title = "Microbial observatory network  in Latin America"
-# subtitle = "(basados en rasgos suaves y fáciles de medir)"
+# subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.